Alloy Artifacts |

-Drop-forging was one of the most important industrial innovations of the 19th century, and was a critical enabling technology for industrialization itself.
+Drop-forging was one of the most important industrial innovations of the 19th century and could be regarded as a critical enabling technology for industrialization itself.
 Drop-forging enabled the rapid production of standardized metal parts and tools that previously had relied on laborious manual production.

 In America the H.D.
 Smith Company is generally credited with having developed the drop-forging process, which at first was applied to the production of metal parts for the carriage trade.
 Other notable early drop-forge operators include Billings & Spencer, J.H.
 Williams, and Herbrand.